 Effects of Biomechanical Abnormalities

-When we are active or on our feet during standing, walking or running our body has to adapt and compensate for these various biomechanical anomalies.
-It is these compensations that put structures such as muscles, joints, ligaments and tendons under undue strain as they begin functioning in an abnormal or compromised manner.
-Over time the structures become inflamed or injured.
-Some of the problems caused by Biomechanical Abnormalities are:
+Your body has to adapt and compensate for various biomechanical dusfunction when you stand, walk or run.
+As your body adjusts, the altered alignment can throw off the normal function your lower leg, knee, hip and spine causing pain in those joints as well.
+It is this chain reaction of compensations that put structures such as muscles, joints, ligaments and tendons under undue strain as they begin functioning in an abnormal or compromised manner.
+Over time these structures become inflamed or injured.

 A Foot and Ankle Biomechanics assessment is designed to look closely at your foot and ankle function – for abnormalities and compensations, structural or functional.
 The objective is to identify the underlying biomechanical causes of foot, ankle, heel, knee or back pain.

-Once are physicians have identified the causes of your problems, we can design a tailor made treatment plan to improve your symptoms.
+Once our physicians have identified the causes of your problems, we can design a tailor made treatment plan to improve your symptoms with the goal of avoiding surgery if possible.
 This may involve one or more of the following:

 Exercises to stretch or strengthen muscles